 * Keep the tip clean.
 After every solder joint, you should clean off any excess solder from the tip.
 Use a damp spunge for this purpose.

-* Pre-tin the tip if you’re soldering to plugs, pots etc (where the object you’re soldering to is quite large).
+* Pre-tin the tip – always, but especially if you’re soldering to plugs, pots etc (where the object you’re soldering to is quite large).
 This will help the heat transfer faster.

 * Keep it clean.
 Not only the tip of the iron, but everything needs to be clean.
 Electronics experts don’t just wear white labcoats to look cool… Soldering lugs that have grease, fingerprints or oxidation on them will not take the molten solder properly – you’ll end up with a cold solder joint (where the solder have only melted into the wire, but actually rests on top of the surface you tried to solder to).
 When soldering your guitar pickups’ ground wires to pot casings, I’d recommend you buff the surface up (with wire wool or grit paper) first.
 The same basically goes for any area you’re going to solder to – it’s only the measures that differ with the size.
 If they are dirty, solder pads on a pcb can be gently cleaned with an eraser, for instance.

 We all slip from time to time.
 Some times we mess up worse than others.
-For instance, I frequently forget that tele plugs stay hot for quite a while after soldering… But as of today, I’ve only seriously burnt myself once – I slipped and let the soldering iron tip make contact with my skin, and didn’t realize what had happened until I started noticing a strange smell and sizzling sound… I hope I’ll never do that again, and I have a scar at the base of my left index finger to remind me.
+For instance, I frequently forget that 1/4″ plugs stay hot for quite a while after soldering… But as of today, I’ve only seriously burnt myself once or twice, and I have the scars to remind me not to do that again.
 If you do burn yourself, don’t waste any time.
 Set the soldering iron down safely and securely (you don’t want to cause a fire as well), remove any rings from the finger(s) that by now should be starting to throb, and head over to the kitchen.
 Cool the area you’ve burnt with running water, ice etc for 5-10 minutes (to minimize swelling) and start looking for the first aid kit.
 Hopefully, it will contain a sterile dressing you can use to protect any open wounds from infections.
-Seek medical help if needed – they will help you (and hopefully there’ll be some nice nurses too).
+Seek medical help if needed.

 How not to…